Category Archives: f) Apologetics, & Interpretations

 Be careful (anxious) for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 Philippians 4:6

 Gratefully ask God for what you need.
 Take everything to the Lord.
 Pray about everything, worry about nothing.
-When you suffer, pray for God to lift you, comfort you, establish, and heal you.
-When others are in pain, trouble, or headed in the wrong direction, pray for God to intervene.
+When you suffer, pray for God to lift you, comfort you, establish you, and heal you.
+When others are in pain, trouble, or heading in the wrong direction, pray for God to intervene.
 Seek those rooted in faith to pray with and for you.
 The power of fervent prayer is effective, sometimes amazingly so, when it aligns with God’s will.
 God hears and answers prayer all the time; it confirms that our faith is not in vain.

 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth muchJames 5:16